EyasuTeshome/shifttracker/job-search/how-to-submit-a-job-application-MVP2.md

 1. Use one of these resources to find a job position you would like to apply for.

-### Step 2: Add the job listing to your Huntr board
+### Step 2: Add the job listing to your Job Application Tracking Sheet

 The two tricks to efficient job searching are consistency and retrospection.
 First, you need to apply to a consistent amount of jobs every week, and you need to be able to track the status of each job you apply to.
 Then, over time, you need to see how many jobs you applied to, at which stage of the hiring process you dropped off, and how you can improve to get your final offer.
-This is where Huntr comes in to help you.
-Huntr is an online platform that lets you stay consistent with your job search and allows you to retrospect carefully on every phase of your job search so that you can see what is working for you and what is not, and make improvements.

-Refresh your memory about [Using Huntr to track your job search](https://github.com/microverseinc/curriculum-professional-skills/blob/main/job-search/using-huntr-to-track-your-job-search.md)
+This is where this [Job Application Tracking Sheet]((https://docs.google.com/spreadsheets/d/1dc-U5o5XeJh7IndAUbw_yyyxbi6Vm7ddzveB5jDoC7w/edit#gid=815296917) comes in to help you.
+Utilize this tool to keep tabs on your applications.
+It's a straightforward tool that consolidates all your job applications in one place, enabling you to update the status of each application and stay informed about which companies you've contacted.

 **Apply what you've learned**

-1. If you haven’t created a Huntr account yet, [click here to sign up for Huntr and create your board.](https://huntr.co/microverse/signup)
+1. If you haven’t done it yet, duplicate [Job Application Tracking Sheet]((https://docs.google.com/spreadsheets/d/1dc-U5o5XeJh7IndAUbw_yyyxbi6Vm7ddzveB5jDoC7w/edit#gid=815296917) and save it for your records.
-2. Add the job listing that you selected to your Huntr board.
-The easiest way to do this is using the [Huntr Chrome extension](https://chrome.google.com/webstore/detail/huntr-job-search-tracker/mihdfbecejheednfigjpdacgeilhlmnf?hl=en).
-You can also add it manually.
-Refer to the [Quickstart guide](https://blog.huntr.co/huntr-quickstart-guide/#:~:text=Add%20jobs%20from%20any%20website,save%20and%20you're%20done!) if necessary.
+2. Check out job openings at potential employers.
+Add a promising match to a row under the columns "Company" and "Job Posting," including the role name or URL for easy access.
+Note the discovery date under "Date Job Was Found" to track application deadlines.

 ### Step 3: Analyze if the job is fit for you